 As for her something new, Middleton’s parents gifted the bride with diamond earrings.
 But, these weren’t just any earrings.
 With acorn and oak leaf motifs, they resembled her family’s crest.

-6. The dress’ detail didn’t stop at the surface
+The dress’s detail didn’t stop at the surface

 Underneath its lace surface, Kate Middleton’s wedding dress featured subtle padding in her midsection to complement the design’s corset-style bodice.